tomjrwilliams/xfactors/README.md

 - semantically diff two related models (forthcoming).

+### Work in progress

 As mentioned above, this is still a very much work-in-progress project, that I'm in the process of refactoring out (and rewriting) from our main code base at [Haven Cove](https://havencove.com/).

-The unit tests are likely the best place to start for an idea of how the project works in pactice.
+The test folder is likely the best place to start for an idea of how everything works.

 Note, the package for now also includes some other convenience utilities from my day job (until I can find a more appropriate long term home for them).